KMKfw/kmk_firmware/docs/scanners.md

 The `keypad.Keys` scanner treats individual GPIO pins as discrete keys.
-To use this scanner, provide a sequence of pins that describes the layout of your board then include it in the initialisation sequence of your keyboard class.
+To use this scanner, provide a sequence of pins that describes the layout of your board then include it in the initialization sequence of your keyboard class.

 ```python
 import board